Skip to content

 Fleet operations

 Multiple agents or CI runners hitting the same Jira tenant should not all cache <resource> --refresh at once.
 Jira rate-limits per-token, and a fleet-wide synchronised refresh is the fastest way to trip a 429.
+Within a single run, prefer cache refresh over a shell loop of per-resource primers: it keeps concurrency bounded and reports per-resource status in one envelope.

-jira cache clear in a CI prelude on every job — combined with parallel jobs — converts every cache miss into a synchronised Jira fetch.
+jira cache clear in a CI prelude on every job β€” combined with parallel jobs β€” turns every cache miss into a synchronised Jira fetch.
 Cold-start a shared step once at workflow level, then let per-job invocations read the warm cache.
+CI is a non-TTY context, so a live clear there also needs --force.

 • Warm the cache once in a setup step, then share the cache directory (e.g. GitHub Actions actions/cache keyed on profile + base URL) across the matrix.